CrisisCleanup/old-crisiscleanup-3-web/src/definitions/userroles/README.md

  - `userSpecialist`
    - Name: User Specialist
    - Description: A User Specialist is someone who knows how to use Crisis Cleanup well enough to help others.
 They can provide technical support to others and share their knowledge in written help documents.
+ - `guestWorker`
+   - Name: Guest Worker
+   - Description: A Guest Worker is an limited-trust member of the public, usually a spontaneous unaffiliated volunteer, that has been organized by a relief agency.
+A guest worker must request any other role to become another role.
+Once they are a full Worker, they may

 Attributes
 -------------
- - `last_updated`: Date or datetime of last data model update.
+ - `lastUpdated`: Date or datetime of last data model update.
    - Applies to: All roles
    - Possible Values: Date or Datetime
    - Required: Yes